-RRHA will also deny assistance to applicants who:
+RRHA will deny assistance to applicants who:

-- Do not meet any one or more of the eligibility criteria; - Fail to complete any aspect of the application or lease-up process; - Propose any family or household member as head of household if such proposed head of household was evicted or was in the process of being evicted from public housing within the last three years;

-- Propose any family or household member as head of household if such proposed head of household has been terminated/evicted from HCV/PH Programs during the last three years; - An applicant's intentional misrepresentation of information related to eligibility, preference for admission, housing history, allowances, family composition or rent will result in rejection.
-Unintentional mistakes that do not confer an advantage to the applicant will not be considered misrepresentations. - A person who is incarcerated is ineligible for a period of one year after release from probation/parole. - Unacceptable Criminal Record An unacceptable criminal record is one wherein the applicant or any member of the household has been convicted of a crime, within the time period specified below, or triggers an inquiry that produces sufficient evidence that admission of the applicant would jeopardize the health, safety and welfare of the community.
+- Do not meet any one or more of the eligibility criteria; - Fail to complete any aspect of the application or lease-up process; - Propose any family or household member as head of household if such proposed head of household was evicted or was in the process of being evicted from public housing within the last three years; - Propose any family or household member as head of household if such proposed head of household has been terminated/evicted from HCV/PH Programs during the last three years; - Intentionally misrepresent information related to eligibility, preference for admission, housing history, allowances, family composition or rent will result in rejection.
+Unintentional mistakes that do not confer an advantage to the applicant will not be considered misrepresentations. - A person who is incarcerated is ineligible for a period of one year after release from probation/parole. - Has an unacceptable criminal record An unacceptable criminal record is one wherein the applicant or any member of the household has been convicted of any of the crimes described below, within the time period specified below.
 An unacceptable juvenile record is one wherein the juvenile has one (1) conviction within the past twelve (12) months for crimes outlined in categories (a) through (d), (h), and (j).
 Other convictions within the past twelve (12) months that fall within the remaining categories will be determined based upon the severity of the crime as indicated by the deposition.